AymericNgy/rl_project/README.md

 RL project

-checker_env.py: environment for the checker game (Monte Carlo version)
+--- directory MC_version ---

---- directory MC version ---
+checker_env_MC.py: environment for the checker game (Monte Carlo version)

 contains the Monte Carlo version of the project

 agent_mc.py: class of the agent for the Monte Carlo version of the project has a main part to train the agent

 evaluate.py: contain functions to evaluate a policy and to plot the results